AfthabEK/Number-Plate-Recognition/README.md

 # Number Plate Detection and Recognition
-This project is a part of the course th Computer Vision at NIT Calicut.
-The project aims to detect and recognize the number plates of vehicles in an image.
+This project aims to detect and recognize the number plates of vehicles in an image.
+We use the YOLOv3 model for object detection and the EasyOCR library for text recognition.
 The project is divided into two parts:
 1. Number Plate Detection
 2. Number Plate Recognition